utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

     > You can also select **Add** on the right from the Private API Network overview page, or select **Add To Folder** in the upper-right corner.

 1. Select the collections, APIs, and workspaces you want to request to add.
 You can search for elements, and filter elements by tags.

+    If you're requesting to add collections, you can optionally select environments in their workspace to make sure users have access to environment variables.
+You can also [edit a collection's environments later](#editing-collections).

     You can select **Added elements** in the upper-right corner to show elements already added to the Private API Network.
 You can select the **Collections** tab and then **Forks** in the upper-right corner to show [forked collections](/docs/collaborating-in-postman/using-version-control/forking-entities/).